 This is the Davidic Covenant.
-God’s promise to David that he would establish David’s royal line forever.
+God’s promise to David that he would establish David’s royal family forever.
 His would be an eternal kingdom.
-And beyond this, that God himself would father the sons of David.
+And beyond this, God himself would father the sons of David.
 The kings of Judah would be the sons of God.

-From a merely human perspective, we might look at this prophecy and call it failed.
+From a merely human perspective we might look at this prophecy and call it failed.
 The kingdom of David and of his sons is no longer in existence.
 There is no throne forever as was promised.
 In fact, we know that David’s sons were a mess.
 Civil war, murder, debauchery.
-The line of David would eventually fall into captivity, deportation, exile, and obscurity.
+The family of David would eventually fall into captivity, deportation, exile, and obscurity.